GayeYilmaz/GayeYilmaz/README.md

+- 🌱 I’m currently trying to improve my skills on **the 3D modelling on Unity and Blender .**
+-
-- 🌱 I’m currently learning **how to build Human Resource Managment System with Java Spring and React.**
+- 🌱 In extra times I also continue to learn **how to build Human Resource Managment System with Java Spring and React.**

 - 📫 How to reach me **gaye3545@gmail.com**